Work Rights for Bridging Visa Holders

 The vSure Work Rights app has been built to ensure medium to large employers are compliant with the obligations to take “reasonable steps at reasonable times” to check employee work rights.

-Rather than having to manually check individuals, vSure has been built specifically for employers with more than 10 foreign workers to check and automatically keep checking work rights.
+Rather than having to manually check individuals, vSure has been built specifically for employers with more than a few foreign workers to check and automatically keep checking work rights.
 The app will email or SMS you each time it checks (generally monthly), ensuring you maintain your compliance, without the manual effort.

 If you want the easiest and most effective way to ensure work rights compliance, please click here to request a demonstration today.